 If you can prove those things, you would have a case of negligence against the store, who would therefore be liable for your injuries and any pain and suffering which may have been experienced as a result.

 How can I Obtain Needed Evidence?

 Technology is your greatest asset after being harmed by a falling object in a big box store.
 The burden of proof is on the plaintiff in a personal injury lawsuit.
-You need to be able to prove that you were injured, that the store caused those injuries, and the extent of the injuries.
+You need to prove that you were injured, that the store caused those injuries, and the extent of the injuries.

 Calling an ambulance and getting immediate medical attention initiates a medical record that proves that you were injured.
-Taking pictures of what fell and where it fell from help you prove that the store caused your injury.
+Taking pictures of what fell and where it fell from helps you prove that the store caused your injury.
 If there were witnesses, you should also try to get their contact information before leaving for medical attention.